Constitution Hill, New South Wales: Historical significance

 Constitution Hill was one of the places that was involved in the Castle Hill convict rebellion.
 The mostly Irish convicts would travel from Castle Hill down modern-day Old Windsor Road and meet at Constitution Hill.
-The distraction they had made at Castle Hill (A fire (?)) was supposed to stretch out the government forces by allocating some men to go to Castle Hill.
-The convicts would then attack Parramatta (The head of the colony at that time) and take over control.
+The distraction they had made at Castle Hill was supposed to stretch out the government forces by allocating some men to go to Castle Hill.
+The convicts would then attack Parramatta (the capital of the colony at that time) and take over control.

-The government officials had suspicion that the convicts were planning an attack on Parramatta and kept most of their forces at Parramatta, thinking that the convicts were at Toongabbie, they set out west, only to be informed that they were at Constitution Hill.
+The government officials had suspicion that the convicts were planning an attack on Parramatta and kept most of their forces at Parramatta.
+Thinking that the convicts were at Toongabbie, they set out west, only to be informed that they were at Constitution Hill.
 When the government forces arrived at the summit of Constitution Hill (Mount Dorothy), they realised that the men had not made it that far yet and were further west at Rouse Hill.
-This site is now Caloola Road Reserve, which features multiple plaques commemorating the rebellion.
+Mount Dorothy is now the site of Caloola Road Reserve, which features multiple plaques commemorating the rebellion.

 Commercial area

-The only commercial area in the suburb is Constitution Hill Shops, which features 14 shops, a library and a park.
+The only commercial area in the suburb is Constitution Hill Shops, which features 14 shops, a library, park and the adjacent Old Toongabbie Early Childhood Health Centre.
 It is located near the very centre of the suburb, on the corner of Emma Crescent and Hollis Street, with further access through Bulli Road and Greenleaf Street.
-One of these shops, a pizza restaurant, was used as the pizza shop in the filming of the Fat Pizza TV series.
+One of these shops, a pizza restaurant, was used as the pizza shop in the filming of the Fat Pizza: Back In Business TV series.